£80.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Shimano Dura-Ace / 600 shifters, hailing from Japan and in production during the 1970s.
-Made from aluminium/steel/rubber and weighing in at 165 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+British Hubs (BH) Airlite Continental rear hub, in production from the 1930s to the 1950s.
+Made from aluminium/steel and weighing in at 338 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

-The shifters have been checked over by one of our mechanics and graded as very good condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW
+The hub's been carefully cleaned, thoroughly serviced by one of our mechanics and graded as poor condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW

 TECHNICAL INFO